 Subscribing investors to Real Estate Investment Trust (REIT) IPOs have on average, not earned anywhere near the industrials IPOs in terms of first day returns.
-Wang, Chan and Gau (1992) report on 87 US REIT IPOs for the 1971 to 1988 period and discover a statistically significant 2.82% overpricing, which means investors on average lost 2.82% of their subscriptions on the first day of listing.
-Later work by

-Ling and Ryngaert (1997) on 85 US REIT IPOs during 1991 to 1994 identified a 3.60% average first day return to subscribers.
+Wang Chan and Gau (1992) report on 87 US REIT IPOs for the 1971 to 1988 period and discover a statistically significant 2.82% overpricing, which means investors on average lost 2.82% of their subscriptions on the first day of listing.
+Later work by Ling and Ryngaert (1997) on 85 US REIT IPOs during 1991 to 1994 identified a 3.60% average first day return to subscribers.
 In Australia, Dimovski and Brooks (2006a) report an average 1.2% underpricing return (but it is not a statistically significantly different to zero return) on 37 listed property trust (LPT) IPOs during 1994 to 1999.

-The purpose of this paper is to investigate the underpricing returns of Australian A-REIT IPOs from January 2002 to June 2008 and extend the work in Dimovski and Brooks (2006b) which investigated only a small sample of 20 LPT IPOs from 2002 to 2004 and speculated that the post 2000 LPT IPOs may have more valuation uncertainty than those before 2000.
+The purpose of this paper is to investigate the undepricing returns of Australian LPT IPOs from January 2002 to June 2008 and extend the work in Dimovski and Brooks (2006b) which investigated only a small sample of 20 LPT IPOs from 2002 to 2004 and speculated that the post 2000 LPT IPOs may have more valuation uncertainty than those before 2000.
 Prior to June 30, 2000, Australian LPTs engaged both a Manager (to manage the activities of the trust) and a Trustee (to grant approval for property acquisitions and disposals).
-The Managed Investments Act 1998 removed the separate roles of Manager and Trustee and allowed only for a Single Responsible Entity role.
+The Managed Investments Act 1998 removed the separate roles of Manager and Trustee and allowed only for a single Responsible Entity role.
 This removal of the trustee safeguard was an important institutional event that permits further examination of Australian LPT IPO first day returns.
-It is also worth noting that recently the Australian Stock Exchange (ASX) formally re-labelled these listed property trusts from LPTs to A-REITs to reflect Australian REITs as compared to other international REITs such as J-REITs for Japanese REITs or S-REITs for Singaporean REITs reflecting the country in which the listed real estate entity is listed.

-A total of 45 A-REIT IPOs raised over \$6.86 billion of public equity capital from January 2002 to June 2008.
-This compares to around \$7.15 billion raised during 1994 to 1999 by 37 A-REIT IPOs.
+A total of 45 LPT IPOs raised over \$6.86 billion of public equity capital from January 2002 to June 2008.
+This compares to around \$7.15 billion raised during 1994 to 1999 by 37 LPT IPOs.
 Dimovski and Brooks (2006a) point out that this amount is about three times the equity capital raised by the mining and resources IPOs and about one third of that raised by all industrials IPOs over the same period.
-Clearly, A-REIT IPOs are an important part of the Australian capital market and worthy of investigation.
-It is also noteworthy that no A-REIT IPOs listed during 2000 and 2001.
-The mean underpricing return for the 2002 to 2008 A-REIT IPOs was 3.37% and statistically significantly different to zero while the median return was 2.7%.
+Clearly property trust IPOs are an important part of the Australian capital market and worthy of investigation.
+It is also noteworthy that no LPT IPOs listed during 2000 and 2001.
+The mean underpricing return for the 2002 to 2008 LPT IPOs was a statistically significant 3.37% and the median return was 2.7%.